Satirical Texas Bill Would Fine Men's Masturbation, Set Viagra Waiting Period

 The measure turns the language of abortion laws against men.

 One section would protect doctors who refuse to perform vasectomies, prescribe Viagra or perform colonoscopies.
-It mirrors a Texas law passed earlier this year that bans "wrongful birth" lawsuits — when parents sue a doctor for failing to inform them of a fetus' disability or their abortion options.
+It mirrors a Texas law passed earlier this year that bans "wrongful birth" lawsuits — when parents sue a doctor for failing to inform them of a fetus's disability or their abortion options.
 That kind of suit was already virtually nonexistent, the Dallas Morning News reports.

 Another section would require men seeking health services to review a pamphlet called "A Man's Right to Know" with their doctor.
 The bill specifies that the pamphlet must include "medically accurate, objective and complete" information.
 Texas' legally mandated "A Woman's Right to Know" pamphlet has been sharply criticized as including inaccurate and misleading information.